vickneee/helppomatka/README.md

 ## Jwt Secret Key

-JWT_SECRET_KEY = This just needs to be any long, random string.
-You can google "secret key generator".
+JWT_SECRET_KEY = Any long, random string will serve for this.
+Look up "secret key generator" on Google.

 ## Running the Application